Table of Contents

 Yes, it can potentially increase bounce rate, as users may be less likely to return to your site if the link opens in a new window instead of the same tab.

-Is it better to open internal links in the same tab for SEO?
+Should internal links open in the same tab for accessibility?

-Is there a time when opening internal links in new windows makes sense?
+Is there ever a reason to open internal links in new windows?

 YOU MAY ALSO LIKE TO READ